-Special thanks to our forum member Heidi Scoggins for sending us her Hana Highway Tip Sheet.
+Special thanks to Heidi Scoggins for sending us her Hana Highway Tip Sheet.
 Heidi has provided an excellent summary of the highlights along the Hana Highway complete with mile markers to help you find the sights.
 When Heidi wrote this for us, she worked for Klahani Resorts and Travel in Lahaina, Maui.
 You can email Heidi directly at MauiHeidi@yahoo.com.

 Where available, I have added a hyperlink to a photo of the location in our Road to Hana and Beyond Photo Gallery.

 Paia Town - Maui's historic plantation town.
 Visit the town's quaint boutique shops and numerous eateries.

 Maui Grown Market - 914 Hana Highway.
 7.5 miles past Paia.
 Last food stop for 30 miles (sandwiches, fruit drinks and restrooms).

 Mile Markers Start Over at Mile 0 - Reset Odometer

 Painted Bark Eucalyptus Trees - .7 mile past mile marker 6.

 Waikamoi Ridge Trail - .6 mile past mile marker 9.
 A half-mile nature walk through trees, bamboo and ferns, with scenic picnic table overlooks.